Skip to main content

 (1) Telecommuting: working from a remote site, such as a private home, instead of commuting to a designated headquarters.
 Emphasis is placed on information or communication exchanged through telephones and remote devices such as computers and fax machines to allow an employee to work at a remote workplace.
 Telecommuting does not include the provision of online instruction through a learning management system, or online instruction provided by adjunct instructors, or casual, intermittent online instruction provided by employees to supplement the work they regularly perform.

-(D) The office of human resources shall be assigned the responsibility of developing, implementing, and maintaining the telecommuting policy and procedures.
+(E) Human resources is assigned the responsibility of developing, implementing, and maintaining the telecommuting policy and procedures.

 Supplemental Information